Mission and Technology

 Annual economic burden of vision loss and eye disorders, including falls, cognitive decline and depression is estimated to be $139 B2 in US and >$500 B3 worldwide

-Retinal Vein Occlusion (RVO) account for over over 13.7 million patients in US1 and 96 million patients per year worldwide,
+Retinal Vein Occlusion (RVO) account for over 13.7 million patients in US1 and 96 million patients per year worldwide,

 Wet Age-Related Macular Degeneration (wAMD)